unpush/typist/lib/m.typ

 (3) Four-letter words (t to z)\I
 Dear Tris,

      It is so very warm at this time of year, I told my wife that you and I wish to go west for a week or two.
 Did I tell you what a wind we had?
 I went to town to vote for the one man whom I want.
 I took a well-used tire.
 When it went down on a bad turn, in the woods, I had to walk.
 Then the wind more than set in, and I had to wait by a wall.
 It got our old tree.

      I saw two men and set them to work on the car, till they told me it was no use.
 If I were to turn it in, is it true that you can take your car?
 I want a wide view and I want to talk with you.
 Thus I wait upon your word.
 Wire yes if you will take this trip.

 Yours sincerely,\P
 (4) Five-letter words (a to c)\I
 Dear "Cab,"

      Could you apply to the court to allow my claim as agent for Mr. Blank?
 I could bring in his books and see about his bills.
 If asked, he can cover the costs by checks on a bank that did not break.

      Will you allow your child to come alone to see me?
 He can have every apple he can carry.
-By the way, being clean and above board, you must be above bad cases, but you began to bring in off-color cases after April.
+By the way, being clean and above board, you must be above bad cases, but you began to bring in off- color cases after April.

      I agree you do not cross the law, but why let men win in a black cause on any basis?
 Why not build up your cases from among men of our own class?
 Close the awful cases you now carry along to court, and begin again.

 Sincerely yours,\P
 (5) Pointed Paragraph (r t)\I